Which social media platform is the best for schools?

 One of the disadvantages of having accounts in almost all social media account is that you will spread yourself too thin and then in your attempt to be everywhere, you’ll be nowhere.

-Except you have a large marketing budget, and can comfortably control being on a number of this platforms and handle them properly, pick a few and be aggressive with them.
+Except you have a large marketing budget, and can comfortably control being on a number of these platforms and handle them properly, pick a few and be aggressive with them.

 Share Students / School’s Progress